 A 160-acre park that has an 18-hole public golf course (see Landsports).
 It also has a driving range, a putting green, and six Har-True tennis courts.
 A large outdoor pool and a wading pool for children is open in summer.

-A six-acre preserve area maintained by the Nature Conservancy.
+Montauk Mountain Preserve contains one of the few remaining maritime grasslands in New York and supports some of the state’s rarest plants.
+It contains three extremely rare denizens of this distinctive and disappearing habitat: bushy rockrose, Nantucket shadbush, and New England blazing star.
+DO NOT TOUCH OR DISTURB these specimens.
+The six-acre preserve is maintained by the Nature Conservancy.
 To get there, follow Second House Road north 0.7 miles to an asphalt road on the left.
 Park at the end of the asphalt road by the Nature Conservancy sign.
 The preserve is at the end of the road past the last house on the right.

 SHADMOOR STATE PARK

-Located two miles east of the village on Montauk Highway, this 99-acre tract of land has a half mile of ocean frontage where tall clay cliffs plunge down to a pebble-strewn beach.
-If you are coming by car, park in the parking lot at the entrance to the park.
+Located two miles east of the village on Montauk Highway, this 99-acre tract of land has a half mile of ocean frontage where tall clay cliffs plunge down to a pebble strewn beach.
 About 30 percent of Shadmoor is freshwater wetlands with several small ponds hidden in the thickets.
-Trails and dirt roads lead to the bluffs from the entrance on Montauk Highway, offering an easy, though sometimes muddy, walk.
+Trails and dirt roads lead to the bluffs from the entrance on Montauk Highway, offering an easy walk.
 A passive-use park, Shadmoor was home to two WWII gun emplacement sites trained on offshore waters to deter German submarines.
 A good family hike.
-Attractions: dramatic vistas of Montauk shoreline, sea and rolling waves, easy hike.
+Attractions: dramatic vistas of Montauk shoreline, easy hike.

 MONTAUK COUNTY PARK

 Two entrances: one at the end of East Lake Drive just north of the airport, where the park office is located, and the other at Third House, three miles east of the village on Montauk Highway.
-A total of 1,126 acres features three and a half miles of color coded nature trails restricted for hiking (a self-guided nature trail brochure is available), five miles of bridle paths, a picnic area, freshwater fishing and canoeing at Big Reed Pond, surfcasting on the outer beach (Gin Beach and Shagwong Point), and hunting in the winter, in season.
-Camping is permitted for up to seven days from April through November on the outer beach for four-wheel drive vehicles with permits that are self-contained trailers.
+The park’s 1,126 acres feature 3.5 miles of color coded nature trails restricted for hiking (a self-guided brochure is available), five miles of bridle paths, a picnic area, freshwater fishing and canoeing at Big Reed Pond, and surfcasting on the outer beach (Gin Beach and Shagwong Point).
+Camping is permitted for up to seven days from April through November on the outer beach for vehicles with permits that are self-contained trailers.
 Tents are not allowed.
-You must have a Suffolk County Green Card, suffolkcountyny.gov.
-The view of Big Reed Pond from the observation deck on the blue trail will make you understand why Big Reed Pond is a Registered Natural Landmark.
+The view of Big Reed Pond from the observation deck on the blue trail will make you understand why it’s a Registered Natural Landmark.
 Attractions: hiking, views, fishing, camping.

 Part of Hither Hills State Park on the east side of Napeague Harbor, the Walking Dunes reach a height of 80 feet as they slowly move southeast.
-To get to the dunes, head west on Montauk Highway and turn right at Napeague Harbor Road to the end of the paved road.
-Park your car here and take off on foot following the path to your right.
-Continue on this path and you will reach the dunes.
-A self-guided nature trail takes you on a three-mile-long loop trail with great views of Napeague Harbor and winds atop the ridge of the North Dune, which is the most active of the three parabolics, or U-shaped dunes.
+To get to the dunes, head west on Montauk Highway and turn right at Napeague Harbor Road and drive to the end of the paved road.
+Park here and follow the path to your right until you reach the dunes.
+A self-guided nature trail, the three mile loop has great views of Napeague Harbor and winds atop the ridge of the North Dune, which is the most active of the three parabolic, or U-shaped dunes.
 This area is a natural wonder and deceptively fragile so stay on the trails.
 Attractions: 80-foot high sand dunes, water birds, views of Napeague Harbor.